gyfis/rawted/README.md

 ## How to use
 Usage is very simple.
 1. Download source code
+2. Install requirements (numpy, scipy, BioPython) `pip3 install -r requirements.txt`
-2. Download DSSR tool (x3dna-dssr binary) from https://x3dna.org , and put into `bin/` folder at the root of the project
+3. Download DSSR tool (x3dna-dssr binary) from https://x3dna.org , and put into `bin/` folder at the root of the project
-3. Run `python3 rawted.py [args]`
+4. Run `python3 rawted.py [args]`

 ## Arguments of the program
 - `filename of .pdb tertiary RNA structure file 1`